 On Saving Margot Robbie's Real Hair

 The I, Tonya cast had to film the entire movie, more than 250 scenes, in a short 31 days.
 So each day of shooting, the team was transforming Robbie to a different stage of Tonya's life — and Tonya's hair.
 Because Lee didn't want to fry Robbie's natural strands, she used wigs... lots of wigs.
 "Her real hair wouldn't have survived it," Lee said.
 "Just dealing with the wigs, that was a challenge in itself.
-I would perm and color the wigs over and over again to get the texture, that permed crunchy look that we had back in the late '80s and early '90s.
+I would perm and colour the wigs over and over again to get the texture, that permed crunchy look that we had back in the late '80s and early '90s.
 That look was very popular at the time, but Tonya Harding took it to a whole new level — so we had to really fry the wigs."

 The Unexpected Styling Product They Relied On

-After trying tons of sprays and mousses, Lee's team couldn't find a product that gave the hair the right crunch.
+After trying tonnes of sprays and mousses, Lee's team couldn't find a product that gave the hair the right crunch.
 So they got creative — and cracked open a cold one.
 "To set the hair, we didn't use setting lotions or mousse — we used beer — as crazy as that sounds," Lee told us.
 "Beer gives the hair that texture that you see when you flash back to '80s music videos.
 So we'd take a can of beer, let it sit out so it went flat, pour it over the hair, let the hair air-dry, and that was the look.
-There's no way that we could've gotten the bangs to stand up the way that we did, or the way they used to, with just a regular mousse."
+There's no way that we could've gotten the fringe to stand up the way that we did, or the way they used to, with just a regular mousse."

 The One Accessory Margot Robbie Kept After Filming